Revenly/tratta-fields/README.md

 ## Environments

-You can toggle between `production` and `sandbox` environments using `sandbox` parameters.
-By default Tratta Fields work in `production` mode.
+You can toggle between `production` and `sandbox` environments using `sandbox` parameter.
+By default Tratta Fields works in `production` mode.

 ```js
 var fields = new TrattaFields({